Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Proof of Theorem

 The proof of $R_Z \leq 1$ is as follows.
 Consider any CDS instance that contains at least one qualified edge $\{v,u\}$; otherwise all edges are unqualified, the problem is meaningless as the secret is never disclosed.
 Further, each node is connected to an unqualified edge $\{u,w\}$.
 From the security constraint (\ref{sec}), we have

 From the correctness constraint (\ref{dec}), we have }

 We now present the coding scheme that achieves noise rate $1$.
 The scheme is a generalization of that presented in Example \ref{ex1}.

 Consider any CDS instance where each node is connected to at least one qualified edge and one unqualified edge, described by the characteristic graph $G_f(V,E)$.
 Suppose $G_f(V,E)$ has $U$ unqualified components.
 Choose $p$ as a prime number that is no fewer than $U$.
-The secret $S$ contains $L = 1$ symbol from the finite field $\mathbb{F}_p$, denoted as $S = (s)$ and the noise $Z$ contains $L_Z = 1$ symbols from $\mathbb{F}_p$, denoted as $Z = (z)$.
+The secret $S$ contains $L = 1$ symbol from the finite field $\mathbb{F}_p$ and the noise $Z$ contains $L_Z = 1$ symbols from $\mathbb{F}_p$.